bkinsey808/ng-single-iframe-upgrade/README.md

 This library contains a component and a service to be able to interact with your legacy AngularJS app from within your Angular app.

-The structure of this project is very closely derived from https://github.com/robisim74/angular-library-starter

 This project is alpha quality, and very experimental.
 I hope to put it into production eventually, but have not yet.
 I am open to ideas for how this technique could be improved.
 Let me know, thanks!

 An example that demonstrates this project is under development.